-1. Establish a formal network (The International Association of Jesuit Universities) to link the institutions and serve as the vehicle for advancing the implementation of a strategic agenda.
-The IAJU will serve as a vehicle for communication from and to the Society and the institutions.
+1. Establish a formal network, the International Association of Jesuit Universities (IAJU) to link institutions and serve as the vehicle for advancing the implementation of a strategic agenda.
+The IAJU will serve as a vehicle for communication from and to the Society of Jesus and Jesuit institutions.

 2. Create a platform for communications, such as a Jesuit Digital Network, to link our institutions for the sharing of resources—archival, pedagogical, research, etc.—in order to facilitate creative collaborations and effective distribution of our resources, especially linking those rich in resources with those without such resources.

-IAJU seeks to promote collaboration, research, and programming within and among our institutions to advances the following priorities:
+IAJU seeks to promote collaboration, research and programming within and among our institutions to advance the following priorities:

-1. Expand our efforts to bring higher education to the marginalized and the disadvantaged through access to our institutions and through collaboration with groups such as JRS that seek to bring quality education and degree programs to those who are displaced and without access to quality education.
+1. Expand our efforts to bring higher education to the marginalized and the disadvantaged through access to our institutions and through collaboration with groups such as Jesuit Refugee Service (JRS) that seek to bring quality education and degree programs to those who are displaced and lack access to quality education.

 2. Promote programs of formation of civic and political leaders to better serve the common good, stressing the responsibility of the political class to build sustainable, humane and just societies, using Catholic Social Teaching as our “curriculum.”